KrissiK/whatsupgit/readme.md

 (tested only on Ubuntu)

+If installation is not working: Maybe you are missing libffi-dev?

+    sudo apt-get install libffi-dev

 # Usage
 Run whatsupgit without parameters to search in current directory and below for git repositories.
 You can specify `-p` parameter to give a path as the start point of the search, e.g.